zimmermannlowbrass/zimmermannlowbrass/README.md

 ![logo](https://raw.githubusercontent.com/zimmermannlowbrass/zimmermannlowbrass/main/logo.png)
-# Hey there!
-Thanks for visiting!
+# Thanks for visiting!
 Here's a short about me
 Determined full stack software engineer, with background in manual testing mobile and web applications, seeking an opportunity to contribute and develop my skills in a challenging environment.
 As an alumni from Yale University, I understand the drive toward perfection and the dedication required to get there.
 My experiences as a musician have ingrained skills in collaboration and teamwork, as well as organization.
 From my career as an educator, I have cultivated an expertise in various communication styles.

 <!--